At a glance: NABat Stationary Acoustic Surveys

 Capture Records

-NABat encourages submissions of capture data; user capture data may facilitate the interpretation of acoustic and colony count surveys to verify species presence/absence in an area.
+NABat encourages submissions of capture data; user capture data may facilitate the interpretation of acoustic and roost count surveys to verify species presence/absence in an area.
 However, NABat does not specify guidance protocols regarding the capture or handling of bats.
 Capture surveys should only be performed under direct supervision of a permitted biologist.